 Thin, poorly developed choroid can be detected in younger puppies as younger as 5 to 8 weeks.
 Therefore it is necessary to take your puppy for examination at a younger age.

 Treatment: There is not any proper cure for this disease.
 But there is a way through which you can minimize the effect of collie eye anomaly (CEA).

 Different types of surgeries can be performed to minimize the effects of CEA.
 Laser surgery, retinal reattachment surgery as well as cryosurgery can be performed in which defective cells and tissues can be destroyed after freezing them in liquid nitrogen.
 This process prevents retinal detachment in most cases.

 It is better to take advice from your veterinarian about this eyesight problem.
 He will determine which treatment is possible and which can be appropriate.
 There are very few couples of cases in which complete blindness of eyesight vision occurs.

 This is an eyesight disease.
 There is not any proper cure for this disease however different surgeries can be performed to minimize its effect.

 Border collies are very good at spotting moving objects.
 They have good eyesight.
 A single Border collie can control a pack of sheep just by his eyes.
 They can get into your mind just by staring at you.
-If you throw a ball and ask your dog to pick up while it’s under his nose he won’t be able to, this is because their eyes are in such a position that they could not be able to see that.
-I have seen many people at the park calling their dogs things like stupid, pick up, its right there.
+If you throw a ball and ask your dog to pick it up while it’s under his nose he won’t be able to, this is because their eyes are in such a position that they could not be able to see that.
+I have seen many people at the park calling their dogs things like stupid and pick up, it’s right there.
 So there is not any problem with their eyesight or they have poor eyesight in this case.